 2. The “FFFF” Sound

 Cats communicate through movement, eye contact, tail and head bumps, and sounds like hissing.
-If you imitate your cat’s language, he’ll catch on faster when he’s doing something wrong.
-If you start when he’s a kitten, he’ll pick up on the language much faster.
+If you imitate your cat’s language, they’ll catch on faster when he’s doing something wrong.
+If you start when they’re a kitten, they’ll pick up on the language much faster.

 3. Calming Herbal Products And Plugins